My Father's World, High School Level

 World History and Literature

-World History and Literature continues in a similar fashion, covering world history from ancient Rome up to modern times along with geography.
+World History and Literature continues similarly, covering world history from ancient Rome up to modern times along with geography.
 Required history books include those mentioned above for Ancient History and Literature that are used over the two-year span plus the MWF World History Timeline Book, timeline figures, History of the World (a DK book), and Rand McNally Historical Atlas of the World.

 For Bible, students read the New Testament as well as Heroes of the Faith, Church History in Plain Language (optional), More Than a Carpenter, Experiencing God, and Christianity, Cults & Religions.